Sweating, also known as perspiration, is an essential bodily function that helps regulate body temperature.

 While this condition is non-life-threatening, its psychological, emotional, and social impacts are substantial.
 The condition can take a significant toll on its sufferer, leading them to live and plan their life around the condition, even leading them to avoid social interaction and situations.
 It is often referred to as the “silent handicap”, as people rarely talk about the condition nor seek medical help, leaving many to suffer in silence.
 There are a lot of misconceptions about hyperhidrosis — in fact, many sufferers don’t even realize that excessive sweating is a recognized, treatable medical condition.
 Fortunately, highly effective treatment is available.
 At Dermadry, we have made it our mission to spread awareness about the condition and available treatment.

 Click here to learn more about iontophoresis as a highly effective, non-invasive treatment option for hyperhidrosis so you can start living a sweat-free life!
-If you're ready to make the change, discover our product line below!
+If you're ready to make the change, discover our iontophoresis machine product line below!